Why not GitHub?

 The primary reason I host code on my own domain is a practical one: I can retain control over its location via URI redirects if it needs to move, including redirects to another site if necessary.

 However, I also dislike the tacit acceptance of GitHub as the dominant free software hosting platform for a decentralised version control protocol, when it is itself centralised, proprietary, for-profit, closed-source, and politically active.
 These things make it vulnerable to the same issues and abuse that affected SourceForge.
-I feel that the free software and open source communities turn a blind eye to this massive liability.
+I feel that the free software community turns a blind eye to this massive liability.

 Regardless of your position on individual cases, the fact that so much controversy results from any censorship activity from GitHub should be considered a warning sign that too much depends on their service.
 Some examples: